dobschal/rust-server/readme.md

 # Rust Server

-Simple server that connects to a MySQL database and returns HTML or JSON.
+Simple server that connects to a MySQL database and returns static files (HTML, CSS, Javascript, Images, ...) or JSON.

 ## Get Started
 Follow these steps to get in running: